 The Jurassic Coast Trust is currently creating a new Partnership Plan in collaboration with a wide variety of stakeholders.
 This important document is a tangible expression of the Partnership that looks after the Jurassic Coast.
 It explains the reasons for the Jurassic Coast’s World Heritage designation and how it is protected and managed.
 It also outlines the aims, policies, actions and aspirations for managing the Site over the coming years.

-The new Partnership Plan will be published towards the end of 2019 and will guide management of the World Heritage Site over the next five years.
+The new Partnership Plan will guide management of the World Heritage Site over the next five years.
 The Partnership Plan is a formal requirement and will replace the current Site Management Plan, which is available online here.

 - Jurassic Coast Partnership Plan 2020-2025

 - Appendix 1: Significance and description of the Site and Setting

 - Appendix 2: Statement on the boundaries of the Site, and the World Heritage interests within them